tinalexander/tinalexander.github.io/notes/2024/02-february.md

 - **Attribution:** Centers for Disease Control and Prevention spokesperson Dave Daigle
 - **Date:** received February 28, 2024

-> CDC is supporting the Florida Health Department, who is the lead in this investigation.
+> Yes, CDC is supporting the Florida Health Department, who is the lead in this investigation.
 >
 > CDC is one of the four APHL-Vaccine Preventable Diseases Refence Centers that can provide laboratory genotype sequencing to help better understand potential links among cases.
 This support is available to all health departments.